 You want to position your agency as the SEO agency for your niche – not one of the SEO agencies for your niche.
 To do this, you must set yourself apart from the competition by developing your unique selling proposition (USP).
 You have already given yourself an advantage by focusing on a single niche but what else sets you apart from everyone else?.

 Start by Googling your competition.
 Look for opportunities your competition may have ignored.
 Focus on the needs of your potential customers.
 Which of those needs are other agencies not fulfilling?
+Do they offer SEO for small businesses?
+Are they focused on other niches?

 If you have difficulty finding this information, look at niche-related groups on social media including Facebook, Reddit or other online forums.
 Even if the people are not close to you geographically, it’s likely that their pain points are the same as your target audience’s.
 Additionally, being a part of these groups will help you learn the industry.